jt-ucsd/cse15l-lab-report-5/index.md

 ![579.md File Output](https://raw.githubusercontent.com/jt-ucsd/cse15l-lab-report-5/main/Lab%20Report%205%20-%20579.md%20File%20Output.jpg)

 3. The bug in the program is there is no where that checks if the link is for a link or an image.
-We can simply fix this by adding an if condition.
+We can simply fix this by adding an if condition immediately after finding the open bracket and checking if the character before it is an exclamation point or not.

 ![579.md Fix](https://raw.githubusercontent.com/jt-ucsd/cse15l-lab-report-5/main/Lab%20Report%205%20-%20579.md%20File%20Fix.jpg)